 Are you the one looking out for the best messaging tools?
 Have you heard about RabbitMQ and Apache Kafka?
 Confused about what to choose?
 Ksolves can make it easier for you.
 How?
 Let us see.

 Apache Kafka and RabbitMQ come with different architectures and approaches.
-Apache Kafka is the most popular event streaming system and known to be fast, but when we compare it with traditional message broker like RabbitMQ, there are many aspects which makes it a really hard choice.
+Apache Kafka is the most popular event streaming system and known to be fast, but when we compare it with traditional message brokers like RabbitMQ, there are many aspects that make it a really hard choice.
 While choosing the wrong option will only add to your problems.
 So what to do?
 Sit back and read this article.